patricklam/plam.new-webpage/content/post/20240617-overland-track-cradle-mountain.md

 road.

-Two hours after leaving Launceston, we got to the Cradle Mountain Visitor Centre, where we checked in and got a safety briefing (nothing surprising to us, but I guess they get all kinds).
+Two hours after leaving Launceston, we got to the Cradle Mountain Visitor Centre, where we checked in with the park and got a safety briefing (nothing surprising to us, but I guess they get all kinds).
+There were videos of all sorts of weather conditions that we did not experience.

 The trailhead is not at the Visitor Centre, so we took the shuttle bus to Ronny Creek.
 Non-Overland Track hikers have to pay for the shuttle